lzruiv4/sb-immo/README.md

 ### Setup

-The backend is based on PostgreSQL with NestJS.
+The backend is based on NestJS with PostgreSQL.
 Please set up the database first, preferably using Docker.

 😉 You can quickly deploy and start the project using the code below, please make sure you have Docker.